What Makes Personal Marketing Work?

 Recommendations

-Unilever needs to understand the importance of developing quality-marketing ads that communicate the right message.
+Unilever needs to understand the importance of developing quality marketing ads that communicate the right message.
 The marketing campaign has created controversy, which could lead to product boycotts by its customers.
 As such, the company should consider redoing the entire marketing campaign to ensure that the right message is communicated and real beauty is depicted in a manner that does not create controversy.
-The company should additionally analyze future marketing campaigns to ensure that it does not generate a conflict of interest from its customers and the public (Kotabe & Helsen, 2014).
+The company should additionally analyze future marketing campaigns to ensure that it does not generate a conflict of interest between its customers and the public (Kotabe & Helsen, 2014).

 References